 Wipe pot dry.
 Return potatoes to pot and mash to a uniform consistency.
 Using a rubber spatula, fold in melted butter until just incorporated.

 Slowly stir in 1 1/2 cups hot milk.
 Add more milk, 1 tablespoon at a time, to adjust the consistency as desired.
 Season to taste with salt and pepper.

-- For chunky, rustic-style potatoes, or skin-on potatoes: Use a basic potato masher.
+For chunky, rustic-style potatoes: Use a basic potato masher.
 A waffle-head masher will mash the potatoes into a smoother consistency, if you like them somewhere in-between.

-- For super-smooth, fluffy mashed potatoes: Use a potato ricer (peeled potatoes) or food mill (unpeeled potatoes).
+For super-smooth mashed potatoes: Use a potato ricer (peeled potatoes) or food mill (unpeeled potatoes).
 These gadgets make the smallest, finest pieces of cooked potato, which fluff up beautifully.

-- Slow cooker: Once the mashed potatoes are ready, you can put them in a crock pot and heat on the LOW or WARM setting to keep them warm and fluffy throughout your feast.
-I honestly have never found a mashed potato recipe MADE in a slow cooker that I thought tasted good.
+Slow cooker: Once the mashed potatoes are ready, you can put them in a crock pot and heat on the LOW setting to keep them warm and fluffy throughout your feast.
+I have never found a mashed potato recipe MADE in a slow cooker that I thought tasted good.

 Fresh herbs: Use the extra fresh herbs to make an herb butter to mix into your mashed potatoes, or simply garnish the spuds with a sprinkle of fresh chopped chives.